HackBugs/docker-cmd/README.md

 Docker Image - We can download as per aur requerement images from DockerHub Docker Container - After downloading image form DockerHub we can run If image is in running state we called container
 We made with mutiple file docker image and image share and transfer we other people

+Create container and share volume to each other docker run -it --name container3  -v /volume2 ubuntu /bin/bash docker run -it --name container4 --privileged=true --volumes-from container3 ubuntu /bin/bash
 ```

 ### Docker